 If you are just getting started in your research on Medicare, the National Council on Aging has put together a helpful infographic on turning 65, opens a new window to guide you.
 It provides basic information and resources based on how you answer questions on the chart.
 With such a complex topic, it can seem less daunting to start with some yes or no questions.

 Next, you can head to the library and take a look at some of the books about Medicare and Medicaid:

 Social Security, Medicare & Government Pensions If you have questions about Medicare, Medicaid or veteran benefits, this book provides a wide range of procedures and information.

 Medicare for Dummies Nobody wants to feel like a dummy about Medicare, but this book does offer important, accessible information about the nuances of Medicare.

 Social Security Landis includes real life examples in this book to help explain Medicare and Social Security.
 Illustrations and links to important websites also clarify processes which otherwise might be difficult to understand.

-The Colorado State Health Insurance Assistance Program (SHIP) is part of a national network that provides free information about Medicare.
+The Colorado State Health Insurance Assistance Program (SHIP), opens a new window is part of a national network that provides free information about Medicare.
 This agency is also there for you if you need to report Medicare fraud or research veterans' resources.

 If you need help accessing any of these resources or have further questions, you can always ask a librarian!
 We can't give you advice about Medicare or Medicaid, but we can point you to other resources that might help.